naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/rest-assured-tutorial-advance-usage-verifying-response-and-logging.md

 In RestAssured, you can use filters to modify requests and responses.
 Filters allow you to modify requests and responses at different stages of the request and response process.
 For example, you can modify the request before the request or the response after the response.
 You can use filters to add request headers, request parameters, request bodies, response headers, response bodies, and so on.

 Filters can be used to implement custom authentication schemes, session management, logging, and so on.
-To create a filter, you need to implement the io.restassured.filter.Filter interface.
+To create a filter, you need to implement the io.restassured.filter.Filter API.
 To use a filter, you can do the following:

 ```java
 given().filter(new MyFilter())